supermorphDotTech/Windows-Scripts/README.md

 for instance the event viewer references a device error, it is usually not clear which device that would refer to.
 This script however, will make it clear.

-The search uses likeness, which means you can also just use for a snippet of the hardware ID (i.e. PCI\VEN_1022).
+The search uses likeness, which means you can also just search for a snippet of the hardware ID (i.e. PCI\VEN_1022).